MerginMaps/server/README.md

 - 🌱 **Sharing with collaborators** - Projects can be shared with other team members
 - 🏰 **Permission system** - Decide who can read, write or manage projects
 - 🌈 **Web interface** - Simple user interface to view and manage projects
-- ⚡️ **Fast** - Efficient sync protocol transfering data between clients and server
+- ⚡️ **Fast** - Efficient sync protocol transferring data between clients and server
 - 🧑‍💻 **Developer friendly** - Mergin Maps is open platform.
 CLI tools and client libraries are available for [Python](https://github.com/MerginMaps/python-api-client) and [C++](https://github.com/MerginMaps/cpp-api-client)
 - :camera: **Sync images** - Supporting sync of photos with common cloud storage using [mergin-media-sync](https://github.com/MerginMaps/media-sync) tool
 - 💽 **Sync with database** - Supporting two-way sync of data with PostGIS using [mergin-db-sync](https://github.com/MerginMaps/db-sync) tool